mattmakai/mattmakai.github.com/source/content/pages/presentations.rst

 `DjangoCon 2013: Python Lessons Learned From Roadtripping the US </presentations/djangocon-2013-lightning-talk.html>`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Lightning talk at DjangoCon with lessons learned for the Python community
+DjangoCon 2013 lightning talk with lessons learned for the Python community
-from my adventures roadtripping the US for 5 months to 30 cities.
+from my adventures road tripping the US for 5 months to 30 cities.

-Upcoming lightning talk at `DjangoCon <http://www.djangocon.us/schedule/>`_
+Lightning talk given at `DjangoCon <http://www.djangocon.us/schedule/>`_
 in the morning session on September 5th in Chicago, IL.

 ----